CamLadd/Ethereum_forecasting/Readme.md

 The best performing model was the model with:
 - 1 LSTM layer
 - 256 units per layer
+- RMSE = 86.85
+The RMSE value for the model was surprisingly excellent.

 More complex models performed poorly in comparison to the one layer model.

-The model predicted higher than actual prices for roughly the first 550 timesteps, and then predicted lower than actual prices for the remaining timesteps.

-Overall, the model predictions followed the trend of the actual prices quite closely, correctly timing (although very roughly) the sharp rises and falls in the price of Ethereum.
-Volatility is what makes trading Ethereum so difficult, and a model that can even roughly predict the highly volatile time periods of the asset can be very useful.
 <br>

 ## Profit Calculations for Top Model Compared to Simple Moving Average Trading Strategy and Buy-and-Hold Strategy

-### LSTM Strategy
+### LSTM Strategy (Under Review)
 The LSTM Trading Strategy is described as such:

 *   When the model predicts a rise in value for the following day, one unit of Ethereum is bought

 *   When the model predicts a decline in value for the following day, one unit of Ethereum is sold

-#### Overall Performance
+#### Overall Performance (Under review)

-    * The final portfolio value of  $273,357.79
+    * The final portfolio value of
-    * This is a total profit of $173,357.79
+    * This is a total profit of
-    * Increased original investment by 2.733x
+    * Increased original investment by

 <br>

 ### SMA Strategy